-As of June 30, 2022, the Company was authorized to issue a total of 1,810,688 ordinary shares underlying outstanding options granted under the 2017 Plan prior to the IPO.
+As of September 30, 2022, the Company was authorized to issue a total of 1,602,117 ordinary shares underlying outstanding options granted under the 2017 Plan prior to the IPO.

 Options granted under the 2017 Plan, typically vest over a three or four-year service period with 33.3% and 25% respectively, of the award vesting on the first anniversary of the commencement date and the balance vesting monthly over the remaining years.
+Options granted under the 2017 Plan generally expire 10 years from the date of grant.
 Restricted share units granted under the 2017 Plan typically vest over a four-year service period with 25% of the award vesting on the first anniversary of the commencement date and quarterly thereafter.